 The most important clothing consideration for this event is comfort.
-You are going to be standing on concrete floor for hours which is probably more hours than you stand in a week.
+You are going to be standing on a concrete floor for hours which is probably more hours than you stand in a week.
 You are going to get intoxicated and with that comes a loss of balance and other bodily functions so do your body a favor and take the necessary precautions to make it as drunk-safe as possible!

-I wore New Balance shoes, jeans and a sweater.
+I wore New Balance shoes, jeans, and a sweater.
 I opted for an Osprey daypack in lieu of a handbag because I knew we’d be collecting business cards and swag along the way and wanted somewhere to store it and that somewhere not being a heavy handbag slung on my shoulder.
-I also knew that two hands was not going to be enough for drinking and eating while standing and a handbag would only make that task harder.
+I also knew that two hands were not going to be enough for drinking and eating while standing and a handbag would only make that task harder.

 Protip: Do not wear a white sweater.
 I wore a white sweater knowing it was a risk but the only risk I assessed was me spilling food and/or wine on myself.
-The real risk is when wine is poured in your glass because there will be microscopic splatter which can easily reach your wrists and your white sweater.
+The real risk is when the wine is poured in your glass because there will be microscopic splatter that can easily reach your wrists and your white sweater.

 As best as I can recall, I was the only woman at the event with a daypack, so it was not the most fashionable of choices but definitely the smartest.

-Peter wore a button down shirt, jeans and black dress shoes.
+Peter wore a button-down shirt, jeans, and black dress shoes.
 I felt he was dressed perfectly for the event.
 He spilled all sorts of things on his dress shirt because he’s a toddler when it comes to stuff like this.

 Protip: Make sure your corks have not been stuffed in your jacket pockets and tucked away in the coat check because you’ll need those corks sooner or later.
 Corks are used to vote for your favorite wine or food – just drop it in the jar at the booth of your favorite vendor.

 I’d read an article just before we left for the tasting which recommended having a game plan because there are a lot of vendors and you want to maximize your time.
 This caused me to panic and I quickly searched Instagram and found a woman who posted a photo of her itinerary.
-Several of the wineries on her list we’d either visited before or were interested in visiting so I thought her list was a god send.
+Several of the wineries on her list we’d either visited before or were interested in visiting so I thought her list was a godsend.
 We intended to follow her itinerary but could not find the first vendor even though she’d included the section number.